Interfacelab/ilab-media-tools/readme.txt

 Imgix is a content delivery network with a twist.
 In addition to distributing your media, it also allows you to edit them, in real-time. and deliver the edited version through their CDN without altering the original.
 Want to add a new image size to your theme?
 You can do this with Imgix without having to use a plugin to recut all of your existing media to this new size.
 Imgix optimizes format delivery and a bunch of other things.
 It's seriously the greatest thing to happen to WordPress and web development in the history of ever.

-= Are you a paid shill for Imgix? =

-No, I'm just one very enthusiastic customer.

 == Screenshots ==